 Nature Canada controls the use of information by third parties.

-Nature Canada maintains a summary of trade list exchanges over the last 12 months and will provide the information when queried about the potential use of personal information to third party.
+- Nature Canada maintains a summary of trade list exchanges over the last 12 months and will provide the information when queried about the potential use of personal information to a third party.

 Nature Canada ensures that information is accurate, complete and up-to-date as necessary for the purpose of continuing contact with our support base.